 We spend a great deal of time socializing our lab puppies while they are with us.
 Puppies are exposed to Early Neurological Stimulation Pioneered by Dr. Carmen Battaglia, many different people, adult Labrador Retrievers, surfaces, sounds and situations.
 They are handled daily, talked to and yes even sung to!
 This begins slowly at 2 days old and the socialization time increases after their eyes and ears open.

 Our chocolate lab puppies for sale, as well as yellow and black Labs are $2,000.00.
-Silver and Champagne puppies are $2,000.
+Silver and Champagne puppies are $2,500.
 A non-refundable deposit of $400 will hold a puppy for you.
 Reservations are taken in order that we receive your deposit.
 We are a Labrador Retriever breeder whose puppies are puppies are of high quality and are in demand so it is normal to have reservations for litters that have not yet been born.
 Our puppies are sold on a non-breeding contract in order to help reduce unwanted dogs in shelters.
 Spaying or neutering your dog is just doing your part.
 When we all work together we can breed and own purebred dogs responsibly.

 ** Here is how it works.
 Once you place a deposit, you will be assigned a position of pick.
 If there are no spots in current litters available you will go onto the waiting list.
 You are placed at the end of the list of either male puppies or female puppies depending on what you decide to reserve.
 As our mothers come into heat people on the waiting list are emailed in priority with pictures of the parents and asked if they wish to move from the waiting list into a specific litter.
 If you accept your choice will be confirmed by an email from us.
 If you choose to pass you will remain in the waiting list moving up to any spots that were left open from others moving off the list.